groupgets/kimchi-micro/updates/2020-08-19-boards-brought-up.markdown

 ---
-layout: post
+layout: default
-title:  "Prototype v0.9 boards assembled and brought up"
+title:  "2020-08-19 - v0.9 boards assembled and brought up"
-date:   2020-08-19 20:30:00 -0700
-categories: jekyll update
 parent: Updates
 ---
 It has been a long time since updates here, but a lot has happened, and the